-- assessments process; - ii. they do not submit an assignment due to the impact of their personal circumstances; - iii. they notify Hartpury they are unable to attend an assessment due to the impact of their personal circumstances; or; - iv. they do not attend an examination or other controlled conditions assessment (such as a presentation) due to the impact of their personal circumstances.
+- i. they submit a title page stating that they are submitting an application under the missed assessments process; - ii. they do not submit an assignment due to the impact of their personal circumstances; - iii. they notify Hartpury they are unable to attend an assessment due to the impact of their personal circumstances; or; - iv. they do not attend an examination or other controlled conditions assessment (such as a presentation) due to the impact of their personal circumstances.